November 2013

 For CPRS purposes, the following are the preferred terms for describing people of various ethnicities.

-Aboriginal Peoples The term Aboriginal Peoples is a collective name for three
+The term Aboriginal Peoples is a collective name for three

 distinct groups: First Nations (sometimes called Indians), Inuit